treejer/verifier/.github/CONTRIBUTING.md

-# Contributing to CoreUI
+# Contributing to Treejer-Verifier

-Looking to contribute something to CoreUI? **Here's how you can help.**
+Looking to contribute something to Treejer-Verifier? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.